kamraz/BEAM-Project/README.md

 ## Implementation Details

 #### Data
 We collected a dataset of hundreds of thousands of images from several nest cameras over the course of the 2022 mating season.
-The images were collected, with permission, usig a Youtube webscraper.
-A dataset of 717 images sampled evenly from each nest were labaled by hand into 12 classes:
+The images were collected, with permission, using a Youtube web scraper.
+A dataset of 717 images sampled evenly from each nest were labeled by hand into 12 classes:
 * Eagle_Adult
 * Eagle_Chick
 * Eagle_Egg